FernaandoJr/fatec-system-analisys-development/README.md

-# Activities Undertaken in the System Analysis and Development Course
+# Programming Activities Documentation for the System Analysis and Development Course

 ## 💻 About the Repository
 This repository serves as documentation for programming activities carried out throughout the System Analysis and Development course at Fatec Arthur Azevedo.